 Dr Sue James – Technical Director, Juno Gin

 Sue spent 19 years in brewing operations at DB Breweries Ltd in Auckland, including her final role as National Operations Manager, running all four breweries in the DB Group.
 After leaving New Zealand in 2010 she spent seven years in Netherlands and UK in senior global Research & Development roles in the three largest brewing companies in the world.
 She returned to the New Zealand lifestyle with her husband at the end of 2017 and settled in Dunedin where her husband has a position at Otago University.
-Her brother Dave and sister-in-law Jo launched Juno Gin two years ago and she has been supporting their R&D programmes and providing technical expertise where needed.
+Her brother Dave and sister-in-law Jo launched Juno Gin (Begin Distilling Ltd) in 2015 and she has been supporting their R&D programmes and providing technical expertise where needed.
 Sue is a Chartered Scientist, a member of the New Zealand Institute of Directors, and continues to contribute to education programs and scientific writing for the Institute of Brewing and Distilling.

 Grant has lived in Oamaru for 4 years along with his wife and their 3 children.
-He is currently employed as General Manager of the NZ Whisky Company and prior to that he enjoyed a 17 year career as a local government town planner & resource management consultant having worked in UK, Australia and NZ.
+He was recently employed as General Manager of the NZ Whisky Company and prior to that he enjoyed a 17 year career as a local government town planner & resource management consultant having worked in UK, Australia and NZ.
 Grant considers himself to be a people person and he has a broad range of skills and experience relevant to the DSA and to the growth and success of the industry.
 Outside of work, Grant likes spending time with family, friends and keeping himself active (running, biking, surfing).